robertu94/robertu94.github.io/content/learning/development.markdown

 Ultimately, in both of these cases, you need to refine the question and determine objective means to come to a conclusion.
 Software engineering the is study of techniques that make software development more repeatable and effective.
 Software engineering gives us tools to answer questions such as:
 Do I favor performance over readability?
 Resilience over performance?
-Portability over Implementability?
+Portability over Implement-ability?
 These are all choices that skilled software developers make and one a careful application of process can help answer.

 **Finally**, these practices are best learned in community.